Categories

 The script fails at any believable interaction though and its attempts at humour (like Terminator 'Pops' having been taught to "smile" and "witty" oneliners) seem forced, but the real downfall of the film is the casting of Emilia Clarke as Sarah Connor.

 Don't get me wrong, I love Emilia and she is a fine actress.
-But every time Linda Hamilton picked up a gun my reaction was HOLY SHIT freezing , while every time Emilia does my reaction is Awwwwww love .
+But every time Linda Hamilton picked up a gun my reaction was HOLY SHIT , while every time Emilia does my reaction is Awwwwww .

 As tough as she plays her character on Game Of Thrones, so unbelievable any of her "toughness" seems in this film.
 It just doesn't work.
 At all.
 She seems like a college girl roleplaying a soldier.
 Not a girl on the run for her life for fifteen years.